 Succulents are fun and hardy plants that don’t require a lot of maintenance or water.
-If you’re thinking about planting succulents in your yard, you definitely need to read this tutorial on how to plant succulents.
+If you’re thinking about planting succulents in your front yard, you definitely need to read this tutorial on how to make a succulent garden bed.

 As I explained last week, we are only called a desert in relation to the amount of rain that falls in Portland.
 We’re at the base of some beautiful mountains and end up getting quite a bit of that mountain town snow.
 Succulents don’t do well in the snow (or any excess moisture really), but they are great for the summer here and I love them so I decided to give them a try.